Noncommutative Bohnenblust--Hille inequalities: Introduction

 where for each $S\subset [n]:=\{1,\dots,n\}$, $\widehat{f}(S)\in \com$ and

-The function $f$ is said to be {\em of degree-$d$} if $\widehat{f}(S)=0$ whenever $|S|>d$; and is said to be {\em $d$-homogeneous} if $\widehat{f}(S)=0$ whenever $|S|\neq d$.
-Defant, Masty\l o and P\'erez proved that (they considered real-valued functions but the proof works for complex-valued case)
+The function $f$ is said to be {\em of degree at most $d$} if $\widehat{f}(S)=0$ whenever $|S|>d$; and is said to be {\em $d$-homogeneous} if $\widehat{f}(S)=0$ whenever $|S|\neq d$.
+Defant, Masty\l o and P\'erez proved the following theorem (they considered real-valued functions but the proof works for complex-valued case as well).